 Nuts, seeds and legumes: Eat these in moderation.
 While high in fat, most nuts are also high in protein and carbs.
 Snack on lower carb nuts like pecans, macadamia nuts, and brazil nuts, along with chia, coconut, flax seed, hemp, pumpkin seeds, sesame, and black soybeans.

 Healthy keto is scientifically proven to be a great alternative diet, with years of research proving its many health benefits.
+It can help answer the question of how to lose weight fast and easy.
 The initial week of ketosis might cause a change in how your sweat smells, makes your breath taste metallic, but that’s nothing to be concerned about.
 Your liver is releasing more ketone acetones as a waste product of the energy creation from fat, which is the reason why this happens.
 Don’t let this fool you into thinking something’s wrong!

 If that doesn’t solve all your questions, stay tuned for more information, tips & tricks on ketogenic diets on the Baré blog!